 In North America, where clean water is available to us just by turning on a tap, it seems like water is in limitless supply – especially here in Florida, where we’re surrounded by it!
 But believe it or not, water isn’t a renewable resource.
 Only a small amount of the total water on Earth is drinkable, and due to pollution, that quantity is constantly shrinking.
 Plus, with the Earth’s population growing so fast, there’s increased demand for that small amount of clean water.

 So it’s up to all of us to do our part to conserve water however we can.
 Luckily, it’s easy!
 Just being mindful of the amount of water we use every day will go a long way toward making sure there is enough clean water available for all of us.
-And as an added bonus, your utility bills will go down!
+And as a bonus, your utility bills will go down!

 Conserving Water in the House

 In the house, there are several ways to cut down on your water usage:

 - Check regularly for leaks.
-Take a good look at all of your faucets on a regular basis to make sure none of them are dripping.
+Take a good look at all of your faucets regularly to make sure none of them are dripping.
 Even a small drip from one faucet can go through up to 20 gallons every single day.
 If you suspect leaks elsewhere, take a look at your water meter, then look at it again after a couple of hours with no water usage.
 If the number is higher than it was before, you leak somewhere in the house.

 - Install low-flow shower heads.
 Ideally, we should all be limiting our time in the shower, but sometimes a long, hot shower just feels too good to cut it short.
-A water-saving shower head will keep the water usage to a minimum, without sacrificing a large loss in water pressure.
-This simple step could potentially save thousands of gallons of water over the course of a year.
+A water-saving shower head will keep water usage to a minimum, without sacrificing a large loss in water pressure.
+This simple step could potentially save thousands of gallons of water over a year.